SmarterApp/AP_IMRT/docs/Deployment.AWS.md

 ### Create the Database
 >_**NOTE:** Database creation can occur while `kops` is creating the cluster (which can take several minutes to complete)._

 The database that supports IMRT will be an Amazon Aurora Cluster using the PostgreSQL-compatible database engine.
 The Amazon Aurora Cluster will be hosted in a separate VPC, distinct from the VPC that hosts the k8s cluster.
+For the remainder of this checklist, the following convention will be used:

+* **`db vpc`:**  The VPC that hosts the RDS instance(s)
+* **`k8s vpc`:**  The VPC that hosts the IMRT k8s cluster

 Follow these steps to create the IMRT database server in its own VPC:

 #### Create a New VPC for the Database Server
 Following the steps in [Creating a VPC with Public and Private Subnets for Your Clusters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-public-private-vpc.html), create a new VPC: